avinassh/blag/content/posts/internet-mvcc.md

 V is visible only if TE is not T
 ```

-Check the [errata](https://avi.im/blag/yet-to-link) blog post if you want to read the error's implications and the fix in detail.
+Check the [errata](https://avi.im/blag/yet-to-link) blog post to read the error's implications and the fix in detail.

-<small><i>Thanks to Bhargav, Hari, Satan, Saad, Sumesh, and Piyush for reading a draft of this.</i></small>
+<small><i>Thanks to Bhargav, Hari, Satan, Saad, Sumesh, Piyush, and Gautam for reading a draft of this.</i></small>